MCC-MATLAB/ENR261_Lectures/homeworks/Week_04/Week04-Assignments.md

     - Read a CSV file containing the number of teeth for multiple gear pairs.
     - The CSV file should have two columns: `driverTeeth` and `drivenTeeth`.
     - **Note**: The starter CSV file `gear_data.csv` is provided on the class GitHub page.
 However, an example is also below
+    - If the input file is not found, the script shall print `File "gear_data.csv" not found.
+Please provide input data and rerun.` and stop without attempting to create an output file.

    Example `gear_data.csv`: